 - Must register as a sex offender

 These are just the legal penalties involved with human trafficking.
-There are other penalties you can face outside the scope of the law that are just as worse.
+There are other penalties you can face outside the scope of the law that are just as bad or even worse.
+Your best chance for winning your case and avoiding all of these potential penalties is to hire a sex crimes lawyer in Los Angeles, CA.

 Click to contact our Criminal Defense Lawyers today